Grizlucks/DSC180A-Q1-Final-Code-Submission/README.md

 ## test/

+Contains test target and following directories:

 ### out/

-Output after running data preprocessing and feature creation.
+Output after running data preprocessing and feature creation, as well as results from the model itself:

-### results/

 #### metrics/